8 Ways to Quickly Relieve Myofascial Pain and Unlock Restricted Movement | Lifemoves

 Myofascial pain syndrome may include a number of symptoms including referred pain, muscle weakness, loss of coordination and autonomic functions such as balance, digestion, vision disturbances and bladder control.

-Problem trigger points need to be deactivated to fully relieve myofascial pain and increase range of motion.
-The varieties of trigger points are central (primary), secondary (satellite), attachment, latent, and active.
+Problem trigger points need to be deactivated to fully relieve myofascial pain and increase the range of motion.
+The types of trigger points are central (primary), secondary (satellite), attachment, latent, and active.

 In addition, the ones that are more vocal and that get our attention are called active trigger points.
 Quieter latent trigger points are only sensitive when pressure is applied.
 For example, if you've been sitting at a desk for awhile with rounded shoulders, the back muscles will be achy with active trigger points, while the chest muscles will have latent trigger points.